Wilkes University is accredited through the Middle States Commission on Higher Education (MSCHE).

 MSCHE accreditation requires completion of an institutional Self-Study and a subsequent visit from a team of external peer evaluators.
 Through the evaluation process, the MSCHE-member institutions must demonstrate they meet the expectations of the Commission's Requirements of Affiliation, the Standards for Accreditation, and relevant federal regulations.

-Wilkes’ accreditation status was reaffirmed by MSCHE in 2020, following a virtual site visit (due to the COVID-19 pandemic).
+Wilkes’ accreditation status was reaffirmed by MSCHE in 2020 external website, following a virtual site visit (due to the COVID-19 pandemic).
 Following the 2020 reaffirmation, Wilkes moved to an eight-year accreditation cycle (from previous 10-year cycle).
 Our next Self-Study will be completed and site visit will occur in 2027-2028.

 Few University-wide endeavors rival the Self-Study process, for its importance, inclusiveness and opportunity for institutional refection.
 Through self-study we demonstrate our commitment to our students and to continuous improvement.
 The timing of the 2020 Self-Study is also useful for informing the focus of our next strategic plan.